pfdubois/BridgeBidding/source/AdvancedRunouts.rst

    pair:runout;Meckwell Escapes
    pair:convention;Meckwell Escapes

-Meckwell Escapes are similar to the Meckwell bids over interference with our 1N opener.
+:term:`Meckwell` Escapes are similar to the Meckwell bids over interference with our 1N opener.
 A great combination is to play :ref:`Meckwell <Meckwell>` and Meckwell Escapes.
+Naturally, you have to strain sometimes to find an escape so all the usual shape constraints are relaxed.

+I understand that as Meckwell themselves play it, the escape interchanges the redouble and the pass:

 * Pass!(forcing, shows either clubs, diamonds, or both majors).